-Drama teachers assist students in exploring their creativity and building interpersonal skills via classroom activities and theater productions.
+Drama teachers assist students in exploring their creativity and building interpersonal skills through classroom activities and theater productions.
 They utilize instructional methods to create lesson plans, exercises and other activities to help students master costume and set design, acting and directing.
-These teachers may work with students from kindergarten through high school, depending on the certification type offered by one's university.
-Working with young people on a daily basis may be tiring or frustrating.
-Many educators find great reward in seeing their students' progress and accomplishments, however.
+Drama teachers are employed in a wide range of educational settings from elementary, middle and high schools to colleges and universities.

 |Experience||Student teaching internship required|

 |Key Skills||Patience; instructional and communication skills|

 $69,530 (for art, drama and music postsecondary teachers)